50 Abandoned Houses That Are Begging to Be Restored

 Jorge A. Russell/Shutterstock

 An architectural sight in Osorno, Chile, this place might look even more magnificent.
 As it stands now it looks like a fine mansion, almost out of the movie The Birds.
+These 12 easy home upgrades could bring serious value to your home.

 This former Russian manor would look regal again with a massive overhaul.
 The old pillars restored and the fine brickwork would make it a jewel once more.